 No. Medicare Advantage plans are not the same as Medicare Supplements or Medigap policies.
 And here are a few key differences between the plans:

-Standardized Medigap plans.
 Medicare Supplements are standardized across most of the country (Plans E, H, I, or J still exist, but are no longer available to new beneficiaries).
 Example: If your friend has a Medicare Supplement Plan C in Ohio and you have Plan C in Florida - your plans provide the same Medicare Supplement coverage, although you may pay a different monthly premium for your Medicare Supplement as compared to your friend in Ohio.
 Please note that some states do not offer the same variations of Medicare Supplement plans that are not offered across the country (for instance, in Massachusetts, Minnesota, and Wisconsin).

-Non-standardized Medicare Advantage plans.
 Medicare Advantage plans are not standardized and can vary from company to company and county to county.
 Example: If your friend has a Medicare Advantage plan from Company AAA in Summit County, Ohio and you have Medicare Advantage plan from Company BBB in neighboring Portage County, Ohio - the plans may not provide the same coverage - and you may pay different monthly premiums.
 Medicare Advantage plans can be in the form of a Health Maintenance

 Organizations (HMO), Preferred Provider Organizations (PPO), Private

 Fee-‑for-‑Service (PFFS) plan, Medicare Advantage Special Needs (SNP) plan, and Medicare